tidal3527/stable-research/docs/04-technical-deep-dives/01-mountain-protocol-usdm/index.md

 **Suggestion:**

 -   This function should be locked programmatically or controlled via decentralized mechanisms such as a DAO (Decentralized Autonomous Organization) or multisignature wallet.
-This would ensure that changes to the multiplier are transparent, community-driven, and immune to central control.
+This would ensure that changes to the multiplier are transparent, community-driven and immune to central control.
 -   A failsafe mechanism should be implemented to ensure that the reward multiplier can only be adjusted based on oracle feeds, ensuring that changes are linked to market conditions rather than central control.

 ### 2. Minting Control and Centralization Risks